I grew up in a fairly financially literate household.

 Last and certainly not least, the most valuable asset you could invest in is yourself.

-Warren Buffet, one of the grandfathers of modern investing once said, “The best investment you can make is in your own abilities.”
+Warren Buffett, one of the grandfathers of modern investing once said, “The best investment you can make is in your own abilities.”

 If there’s a mentor that you want access to but you have to pay, then pay.
 If there’s a mastermind group that has a financial requirement to join, pay that too.
 If there’s a program, a training, or a workshop that you know will be good for you but it costs money, pay that money and make it happen.